shijinjoseph7/DOS_GUI/README.md

 # DOS_GUI
 It's a GUI for DOS.
-Its made to mimic like other OSes like Windows.
+Its made to mimic like other OS's like windows.
 Coded in Turbo C++.

 Its made to run on Turbo C++.